Divorce Rate Falls By A QuarterDecember 6, 2016

 The ONS says the fall might be partly explained by more couples choosing to cohabit, while fewer people are marrying in their teenage years and early-20s, which increases the statistical risk of them later divorcing.

 The figures, which are the most up to date available, have been produced by the Office for National Statistics by analysing court data from throughout England and Wales.

 As well as divorces they also include annulments, where marriages are found not to have been legally valid, but not cases where couples have split but not divorced.

-Elizabeth Gallagher, head of the family team at Macks Solicitors, said: “With the changes in society it is now much more the norm for couples to cohabit before marriage.
+The family team at Macks Solicitors said: “With the changes in society it is now much more the norm for couples to cohabit before marriage.